-- Outline the basics of biochemistry. - Explain the structure and properties of carbohydrates and lipids. - Illustrate the structure and properties of amino acids, proteins and nucleic acids. - Discuss the metabolism of carbohydrates and lipids & its associated genetic disorders. - Summarize the amino acid and nucleic acid metabolism and its associated genetic disorders.
+- Outline the basics of biochemistry. • - Explain the structure and properties of carbohydrates and lipids. • - Illustrate the structure and properties of amino acids, proteins and nucleic acids. • - Discuss the metabolism of carbohydrates and lipids & its associated genetic disorders. - Summarize the amino acid and nucleic acid metabolism and its associated genetic ٠ disorders. - To describe the significance of secondary metabolites.